OpenSourceEcon/US_Debt_Stable_2025/README.md

 ## Instructions for using the files

-## 1. Make sure you have Python
+## 1. Make sure you have Python, Conda, and Git

-You can make sure you
+We recommend you have the following to replicate the analyses in this repository:
+* The Anaconda distribution of Python.
+Download [here](https://www.anaconda.com/download).
+    * With the Anaconda distribution of Python comes the Conda package manager.
+* Git version control software.
+Download [here](https://github.com/git-guides/install-git).

 ### 2. Download or clone the repository